DeliciousHair/docker-slurm/README.md

 purposes, right?

 Verify that the `slurm_data` database exists and is accessible by `root`.
-This step is especially important if you have changed any of these details:
+This step is especially important if you have changed any of the above details:
 ```script
 $ docker run -it \
 >  --network docker-slurm_default \